AresMUSH/aresmush/game/plugins/idle/help/admin.md

 ---
 The idle system lets you sweep the database for players who haven't logged in for awhile, so you can decide what to do with them.

 We recommend that idled-out players be kept around *if* they've been approved.
-Why?
-Well, they're part of the IC world.
+They're part of the IC world.
 They might come back, and allowing their name to be re-used could mess up the game wiki references.
 Database space should not be an issue unless your game is ginormous.
 (If it is, you can always purge people later.)

+## Idle Sweep

 There are several idle actions available: